Worcestershire Guild at the Royal Porcelain Works

-A rotating display of local, contemporary craft will colour the atrium, providing a taste of the work that will be available to purchase during the Guild's first Craft Work exhibition at the Royal Porcelain Works in November 2018.
+A rotating display of local, contemporary craft will colour the atrium, providing a taste of the work that will be available to purchase during the Guild's Craft Works exhibition at the Royal Porcelain Works in November.

 Visiting the craft displays in the foyer is free and details of how to find the Royal Porcelain Works are on their website here.

 Craft Works – Selling Exhibition

-Across 9 Days in November members of the Worcestershire Guild will be selling their work in the Henry Sandon Hall at the Royal Porcelain Works.
-Each weekend will feature a selection of makers working in ceramics, jewellery, wood, glass, metal, printmaking and more disciplines.
+We're back in November 2020.
+Members of the Worcestershire Guild will be selling their work in the Henry Sandon Hall at the Royal Porcelain Works.
+There will be a fine selection of makers working in ceramics, jewellery, wood, glass, metal, printmaking and more disciplines.

 Craft Works Opening Times: